-Distributed Energy Generation Market Size, Trends and Insights By Technology (Micro-turbines, Combustion Turbines, Micro-hydropower, Reciprocating Engines, Fuel Cells, Wind Turbines, Solar PV, Others), By End Use Industries (Residential, Commercial, Industrial), and By Region - Global Industry Overview, Statistical Data, Competitive Analysis, Share, Outlook, and Forecast 2025–2034
+Distributed Energy Generation Market Size, Trends and Insights By Technology (Wind Turbine, Solar Photovoltaic, Reciprocating Engines, Fuel Cells, Gas & Steam Turbine), By Application (Residential, Commercial & Industrial), and By Region - Global Industry Overview, Statistical Data, Competitive Analysis, Share, Outlook, and Forecast 2025 – 2034

 Report Snapshot